Old Photographs: Leicester Demolition 1

 This was the view of the cleared Belgrave & Birstall station in the late 1980s when the public footpath alongside was being laid.

-The station master’s house at Leicester North (formally Belgrave and Birstall), in a woeful and dangerous state in summer 2001, before demolition.
-This is now the site of the CHAOS centre.
+The Belgrave and Birstall station master’s house in a woeful and dangerous state in summer 2001, before demolition.

 In the late 1980s the high embankment just to the south of Belgrave & Birstall station was removed to make way for a new section of the ring road.
 The work has just started in this view, looking east and standing on what would become Red Hill Way.

 This is the view from the top of the embankment looking south towards Leicester.
+This spot is now on the entrance road leading to Leicester North station on the preserved Great Central Railway.

 Road bridges south towards Leicester